To Clip or not to Clip: the Dynamics of SGD with Gradient Clipping in High-Dimensions: When does clipped SGD outperform unclipped SGD?

 We now ask: under what settings can clipping improve the performance of SGD?
 Specifically, with the optimal learning rate schedule for unclipped SGD, does there exist a clipping-learning rate combination such that clipping achieves a lower loss at time $T$?

 We will use Equation \eqref{eq:general_mean_behaviour_sde} to answer this question.
 We first present detailed calculations in the isotropic case to find an exact condition on the gradient distribution where clipping improves training.
 We then show that this condition still applies under anisotropic data.
 We provide examples and plots of this condition to develop intuition on when clipping helps to improve training.
+Finally, we propose a new, heuristic clipping schedule which very closely matches an optimal clipping schedule which we prove \emph{never} underperforms unclipped SGD.